Ep# 12 An Interview with Rohit Chakravarty and Pritha Dey.

 Pritha Dey: Hi Lalitha, thank you for asking us to talk to you about our research.

 Lalitha Krishnan: My pleasure.

 Pritha Dey: We are highly interested to talk about our research all the time.
 It’s new for us that both of us are doing it at the same time.
 So, I’ll start with my pursuits of moths.
-I finished my masters and immediately joined Wildlife Institute of India where there was a project to document the diversity of moths in twelve different protected areas.
+I finished my Master and immediately joined Wildlife Institute of India where there was a project to document the diversity of moths in twelve different protected areas.
 Initially it is was just the excitement to roam about in different places and studying moths but eventually, I started reading about them and learning about moths.
-What intrigued me most was diverse they are and at the same time how understudied, they are…being so ecologically so important.
+What intrigued me most was how diverse they are and at the same time how understudied, they are…being ecologically so important.

 Lalitha Krishnan: OK.

 Pritha Dey: And the myths that we find in movies, that they are evil creatures are absolutely not true.
 I wanted to look into that more and yes, that’s why moths.

 Lalitha Krishnan: I think you have passed on a little of that love to all of us who heard your presentation at the butterfly workshop.
 I for one was totally inspired and now want to know more.
 Rohit how about you?